FAQ

 When do I sign up for my college classes?

-After completion of either the ACT or BCTC's college placement exams, a college advising session will be arranged by OMC.
+After completion of either the ACT or BCTC's college placement exams, your first semester schedule will be created by the OMC staff using the college selection sheet completed at the mandatory parent-student orientation.

 What scores do I need to have on the ACT or college placement exam to enroll in college classes?